Quantum Gravity Effects on Dark Matter and Gravitational Waves: Introduction

 \section{Introduction}

 Global symmetries are ubiquitous in Nature, being already present in the Standard Model (SM) of particle physics such as the baryon and lepton numbers.
 Discrete global symmetries often play a role in many theories beyond the SM, such as Dark Matter (DM) and Neutrino Mass models.
 Unlike gauge symmetries (this includes gauge discrete symmetries, for example, those that emerge from the Higgsing of a gauged $U(1)$ symmetry), conventional wisdom tells us that such global symmetries should be broken \cite{Banks:1988yz,Banks:2010zn,Harlow:2018tng} in theories of quantum gravity (QG), e.g.\ by wormholes \cite{Giddings:1987cg}.
 Such ideas fit nicely into recent developments on swampland conjectures \cite{Vafa:2005ui,Ooguri:2006in}, which classify low energy effective field theories (EFTs) according to their compatibility with QG.
 Although QG is expected to break all global symmetries, the strength of the breaking is not a priori specified.
 The breaking may be associated with operators of any mass dimension greater than four.
-The dimensional scale associated with such operators may be equal to the Planck scale $M^{}_{\rm Pl}$~\cite{Addazi:2021xuf}, while the operators may be suppressed by non-perturbative effects leading to an effective breaking scale many orders of magnitude higher.
+The dimensional scale associated with such operators may be equal to the Planck scale $M^{}_{\rm Pl}$~\cite{Addazi:2021xuf, Rai:1992xw, Mambrini:2015sia}, while the operators may be suppressed by non-perturbative effects leading to an effective breaking scale many orders of magnitude higher.

 In this Letter, we explore how QG effects, manifested through the breaking of discrete symmetry responsible for both DM and Domain Walls (DWs), can have observational effects through CMB observations and gravitational waves (GWs).
+We especially show that QG motivates the existence of very small bias terms which are often assumed to exist to allow DWs to annihilate, thus preventing them from dominating the energy budget of the Universe.
 To illustrate the idea we consider a simple model with two singlet scalar fields and two $\Ztwo$ symmetries, one being responsible for DM stability, and the other spontaneously broken and responsible for DWs, where both symmetries are assumed to be explicitly broken by QG effects by operators at the same mass dimension and with the same effective Planck scale.
-We shall show that this hypothesis leads to observable GW signatures from the decaying DWs, which are correlated with the decaying DM signatures constrained by CMB observations.
+We shall show that this hypothesis leads to observable GW signatures from the DWs annihilation, which are correlated with the decaying DM signatures constrained by CMB observations.
 The simple set-up described above is depicted in \cref{fig:schematic}.